chingu-voyages/roundtable-gitdemo/README.md

 ```
 Commit messages are important because they are so useful when resolving issues
 that may come up after the PR is merged.

+You should never update files directly in GitHub.
+Doing this greatly increases the risk of a merge conflict!!!!!!!!!